Colombian Spanish Slang

 El bebe hasta el agua de floreros

-He drinks like a fish (drink even the water from a vase)
+He drinks like a fish (to drink even the water from a vase)

 ¿Dónde esta la rumba?